Indre-V/speedy-py/README.md

 ### Test

  It begins by requesting user for their name.
 Name must be at least two characters.
 Then it generates a random paragraph for the user to type, which is displayed in the terminal with colorized text.
 The user is then prompted to begin typing, and their input is recorded.
 Once the user has finished typing, the function calculates and displays the results of the typing test, including accuracy and speed.
 It measures time taken in the background for calculations.
-This function serves as the core component of the typing speed test game, allowing users to assess and improve their typing skills within the terminal environment.Users are also given an option to either save test results or to return to the main menu.
+This function serves as the core component of the typing speed test game, allowing users to assess and improve their typing skills within the terminal environment.
+Users are also given an option to either save test results or to return to the main menu.
+If user chooses to save the test, it generates a unique ID for the entry.

  <details><summary><b>Test Functionalities</b></summary>

- Name Validation:
+ ***Name Validation:***

  ![Name Validation](docs/name-validation.png)

- Name Entry:
+ ***Name Entry:***

  ![Name Entry](docs/name-entry.png)

-  Start Test:
+ ***Start Test:***

 ![Start Test](docs/start-test.png)

-Show Results:
+***Show Results:***

 ![Show Results](docs/show-results.png)

-Save test:
+***Save test:***

 ![Save Test](docs/save-test.png)